mdrasmus/compbio/spidir/README.txt

     make pyspidir

-To compile the SPIDIR Matlab interface use:
+To compile the SPIDIR Matlab interface use one of the following:

-    make matlab_funcs
+    make matlab

+Or you can execute the following function within MATLAB:

+    spidir_matlab_compile

-Once compiled, to install the SPIDIR program use:
+Once compiled, to install the SPIDIR program (installs by default in /usr) use:

     make install